 4) “I didn’t turn a proposal in on time and my team lost a big contract.” → “I will never procrastinate on a proposal again.
 I have learned how to set mini-deadlines for myself and complete my work at least a week prior to the due date.”

 Success is important, but identifying your failures is arguably a more productive way to understand the ways you’ve grown in your career.
+One of the biggest failures is not taking the time to learn from both our professional life and personal failures.

-Have you ever made a failure résumé for yourself?
+Have you ever made a failure resume for yourself?
 What have you learned from your failures?